-Enjoying the Holiday Poster
+Enjoying The Holiday (Stress-Free!)

 Thanksgiving is the beginning of the holiday season which may cue stress and negative feelings instead of joy and excitement.
 Thanksgiving is a time to enjoy friends and family and be thankful for the blessings and provisions we have received.
 Christmas is a season to celebrate giving and providing blessings to others.
 There are many reasons that the holiday blues set in.
 Maybe you’ve lost a family member or friend and the holidays aren’t the same without them.
 Maybe your budget is tight this year and it’s hard to see the blessings you have and gift-giving may be challenging.
 Maybe there are health concerns or the stress with planning and prepping for family.
 Maybe seeing the in-laws or the estranged aunt or uncle makes you cringe.
 Whatever the reason you may be stressed or down during the holiday season, there are ways to reduce stress and enjoy the holiday as it was intended.